Ventura County Superior Court

-The Superior Court of California, County of Ventura County, is the branch of the California superior court with jurisdiction over Ventura County.
+The Superior Court of California, County of Ventura County, is the California superior court with jurisdiction over Ventura County.

 History

 Ventura County was formed on March 22, 1872.
 The original Ventura County Courthouse was completed in 1875 by William Dewey Hobson and T. B. Steepleton from a design by Hobson.
 Additions were made in 1879 and 1884, and the building was remodeled in 1900.
 The first courthouse was demolished around 1920; the site is now occupied by the May Henning School on Santa Clara Street.